The logic which says charging more for copper makes fibre more attractive works just as well with wireless data.

-Will they return to fixed-line internet when the UFB finally passes their homes?
+Will they return to the fixed-line internet when the UFB finally passes their homes?
 Some may, many will not.
-Overseas evidence already shows fibre uptake is less than anticipated in countries with fibre networks where consumers have choice.
+Overseas evidence already shows fibre uptake is less than anticipated in countries with fibre networks where consumers have a choice.
 The uptake is lower still where there are competing advanced wireless networks.

-Artificially inflating the price of copper could artificially and unnecessarily wean people off fixed line broadband at just the wrong point in the transition to fibre.
+Artificially inflating the price of copper could artificially and unnecessarily wean people off fixed-line broadband at just the wrong point in the transition to fibre.
 That could pose a far bigger long-term threat to the UFB and fibre uptake than copper.